a-h/gcp-data-skeleton/slides/slides.md

 ---

-# Intro to BigQuery
+### Intro to BigQuery

+* Fixed cluster size databases, SQL Server etc.
+* Data warehouse alternatives, Snowflake, Athena
+* Payment model
+* Type system
+  * Typical SQL definitions
+  * JSON type

 ---

-# Import data to BigQuery from PubSub
+### Import data to BigQuery from PubSub

+* Create subscription to PubSub and put the data into BigQuery.
+* Use the `google_pubsub_scription` Terraform resource.
+* Send data to BiqQuery by posting a sample to your REST API.

 ---

-# Query JSON data in BigQuery - GroupBy, Sum
+### Query JSON data in BigQuery - GroupBy, Sum

+* Query the data from within BigQuery.
+* Sum all the samples you've got.
+* Sum all the samples with a value for each of the last 7 days.
+* Find the day with the biggest increase between the lower and upper bounds for a single name.

 ---

-# Day 7
+### Day 7

 ---

-# Intro to Github Actions
+### Intro to Github Actions

 * What is CI/CD?
 * Why do we use it?